Drillia rufescens

 Drillia rufescens is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The length of the shell attains 8 mm, its diameter 3.5 mm.

+(Original description in Latin) The shell is pyramidal, thin, shiny, translucent, and reddish.
+It features seven rounded whorls that are angled at the suture, and is equipped with longitudinal folds and transverse grooves.
+The body whorl extends a little longer than the spire.
+The aperture is oval, and the siphonal canal is short and wide.
+The lip is grooved on the inside, and the suture is deep.

 Distribution

 This species occurs in the Pacific Ocean off Samoa..